dedsec1121fk/DedSec/README.md

 ### Privacy Policy Summary

-We are committed to protecting your privacy. **We do not store or transmit your personal data.** We use third-party services like Google AdSense, which may use cookies for advertising.
+We are committed to protecting your privacy. **We do not store or transmit your personal data**.
+We use third-party services like Google AdSense, which may use cookies for advertising.
 Please review their policies.
 By using our service, you agree to our full Privacy Policy.

 > **By using the Software, you confirm that you have read, understood, and agree to be bound by all the terms and conditions outlined in this disclaimer and our full Privacy Policy.**